thestackcollective/front-end-curriculum/lessons/module-2/oop-1-making-objects-with-constructor-functions-and-classes.md

 *(Nice-to-Know Note: You might hear some people say that 'JavaScript doesn't have classes.'
 This is technically true, but a moot point.
 Classes in JavaScript are simply syntactic sugar over constructor functions.)*

-For our Turing application, we can create an Instructor class - which allows to define a constructor and a set of a methods in a single place:
+For our TheStackCollective application, we can create an Instructor class - which allows to define a constructor and a set of a methods in a single place:

 ```js
 class Instructor {